Ed's AV Handbook.com

 AMOLED uses a thin-film-transistor (TFT) backplane to switch and control each sub-pixel of the display (on/off or more/less bright).
 This thin-film matrix switching currently permits up to UltraHD resolution.
 (8K resolution is on the horizon.)
 All OLED and IOLED televisions are based on this active-matrix technology.

 Super-AMOLED / WOLED

 The first version is manufactured by LG.
-Rather than creating a pixel of side by side red, green, and blue OLED sub-pixels; LG 'stacks' a red, a green, and a blue OLED on each other to produce a single sub-pixel.
+Rather than creating a pixel of side by side red, green, and blue OLED sub-pixels; LG 'stacks' a red, a green, and a blue LED on each other to produce a single sub-pixel.

 This LG method may seem odd and unnessarily complex.
 But this process is easier and cheaper to manufacture than side by side individual red, green, and blue OLED sub-pixels.